 The Network welcomes the submission of functional genomics studies in the following categories associated with either a rare disease or inherited cancer.

-- Novel gene: A gene not previously associated with disease, but is supported by genetic evidence (mutations in the same gene in unrelated patients with a similar phenotype) and functional data is being rapidly sought prior to publication.
+- Novel gene: A gene not previously associated with disease, but supported by genetic evidence (variants in the same gene in unrelated patients with a similar phenotype) and functional data is being rapidly sought prior to publication.

 - Candidate gene: A gene that has not previously been associated with disease in a single patient/family/isolated population such that additional functional data is necessary to support disease-causation.